 If you’re wondering about exit solutions for vacation ownership, we recommend browsing ARDA’s Responsible Exit page.
 Additionally, they have a full list of the brands that have signed up to participate in the Responsible Exit coalition.
 Head over to their webpage to see if you’re developer is on the list.

-What Happens If I Stop Paying My Timeshare Maintenance Fees?
+What Happens If You Stop Paying Your Timeshare?

 Timeshare Exit Companies

 You may have heard of timeshare exit companies that promise to help you cancel your timeshare contract.
 Similar to a house mortgage and deed, you can’t just cancel them.
 Paying a lawyer upfront fees to get you out of your timeshare is not the best route to take.